By James McGrath

 Description of Property - You want to know what you're buying right?
 The Description of Property will do just that and hopefully there won't be any surprises.
 It'll have the specifics on where the property is located, what's actually for sale (number of apartments, storage bins, parking spaces, etc), if there will be commercial space, the building's amenities and a whole lot more.
 The Description of Property will also reference an expanded section later in the offering plan which will go into very specific details such as individual appliance models and which internet providers are going to be available.

-Schedule A - This is the part you’ll hear the most about and where the sponsor lists everything that’s for sale - every apartment, storage cage, parking space and whatever else.
-Most of the focus will be on the apartments though.
+Schedule A - This is the part you’ll hear the most about and where the sponsor lists everything that’s for sale - every apartment, storage cage, parking space, bike rack, etc. Most of the focus will be on the apartments though.
 For every unit, the sponsor must include -

 An interesting quirk of offering plans is the sponsor cannot sell a unit for more than the Schedule A price.
 If they want to raise prices, they need to file an amendment with the Attorney General’s office to do just that.
 Selling at lower prices is allowed.